 Associated with the sun and water elements, chamomile is a magical healer of the throat chakra and can be used to repel unwanted energies and to release feelings of pain or loss.
 Blue Chamomile oil is wonderful for those with sensitive skin as it soothes and protects against redness and irritation.

 Native to Mexico and used extensively by the Aztecs, vanilla bean not only tastes splendid, but also works wonders for the skin.
 Filled with anti-inflammatories, it soothes and calms the skin and also helps to prevent free radical damage.
-Chockful of Vitamin B, it also speeds healing and promotes healthy skin long after use.
+Chockful of Vitamin B, it also speeds healing of wounds and promotes healthy skin long after use.

 Considering exceptionally useful for ritual bathing, rosemary is regarded to not only enhance memory, but also to make you more memorable to strangers you meet throughout your day.
 Cosmetically, rosemary naturally increases the elasticity of the skin thus creating a healthful plumpness for the complexion.
 Meanwhile, its antiseptic properties cleanse and gently disinfect the skin.